Batch submission to TerMine (request access)

 Technical terms are important for knowledge mining, especially in the bio-medical area where vast amount of documents are available.
 A domain independent method for term recognition is very useful to automatically recognize terms from documents.

-C-value is a domain-independent method for automatic term recognition (ATR) which combines linguistic and statistical analyses; emphasis being placed on the statistical part.
+C-value is a domain-independent method for automatic term recognition (ATR) of candidate multiword terms which combines linguistic and statistical analyses; emphasis being placed on the statistical part.
 The linguistic analysis enumerates all candidate terms in a given text by applying part-of-speech tagging, extracting word sequences of adjectives/nouns based, and stop-list.
 The statistical analysis assigns a termhood to a candidate term by using the following four characteristics:

 - the occurrence frequency of the candidate term